swiftyguys/Swifty-Page-Manager/plugin/swifty-page-manager/readme.txt

 == Changelog ==

+= 1.4.8 =
+ * Prevent Ninja Forms messages from showing on top of Swifty Page Manager.

 = 1.4.7 =
  * Improved WPML compatiblity.
  * Removed | character from title (only in Swifty mode; not in stand-alone plugin).